Pripriiiii/Host-Properties/README.md

 # DEBASS-Host
-This repository stores and updates datasets and relevant notebooks for DEBASS sample.
+This repository stores and updates datasets and relevant notebooks for the DEBASS sample.

 ## Repository Contents

 ### Jupyter Notebooks

-- **1. DEBASS SN**:
+- **Host_Properties**:
-  This notebook covers major procedures for computing all properties with subtitles included.
+  This notebook covers essential procedures for computing host properties, subtitles are included for each section.

-- **2. d_DLR_edited_CLi**:
-  This notebook covers codes for computing dDLR with updated method.

 ### Dataset

 - **DEBASS_allHost**:
-Contains RA&DEC for SN and Host; Host LOGMASS; Host colour and dDLR with name.
+Contains RA&DEC for SN&Host; and host galaxy properties (Host LOGMASS; Host colour and dDLR).

+- **In_Both**:
+Contains SNe Ia that image cut-outs are available in both PS1 and SDSS surveys.

+- **Only_PS1**:
+Contains SNe Ia that image cut-outs are available only in the PS1 survey.

+- **Model Prediction**:
+Contains extracted data of the Childress2014 Mass Distribution Model.

+- **alpha_lyr_stis_005.ascii**, **sr.dat**, **sux.dat**:
+Bessell filter curves in SALT2 are used for host (U-R) color computation.

 ## How to Use